 - What methods of payment does UsenetExpress accept? ▼

-- UsenetExpress currently accepts online payments via credit card (Visa, Mastercard, Discover, American Express), and Paypal.
-Bitcoin, and Paymentwall (many many payment options) are coming soon.
+- UsenetExpress currently accepts online payments via credit card (Visa, Mastercard, Discover, American Express), Paypal, and Bitcoin.

 - What is a newsreader? ▼